Harriett Ellen Arey: Early life and education

-At the age of fourteen, her mother died and, as her father had in the same year been elected a member of the Provincial Parliament, necessitating his presence in Quebec for a considerable portion of the year, the family was broken up.
-Her uncle, Timothy sent his son through Vermont and Canada to bring this niece to his home.
+At the age of fourteen, Grannis' mother died and, as her father had in the same year been elected a member of the Provincial Parliament, necessitating his presence in Quebec for a considerable portion of the year, the family was broken up.
+Her uncle, Timothy, sent his son through Vermont and Canada to bring this niece to his home.
 Here and in the house of another uncle, Thomas Woolson, she spent the next four years, at Claremont, New Hampshire.
 At the close of this time, her father gathered his family together at a home in Oberlin, Ohio, where he afterwards held offices of trust under the United States Government.

 Arey joined him at that town, and entered Oberlin College, class of 1837, becoming one of the earliest young women who pursued a liberal course of education in a co-educational environment.
 She was then at the head of her father's family and found it necessary to do much of her studying at night.
 When she neared the close of her junior year, her eyesight failed, and it was many years before she regained substantial use of her eyes.
 In 1845, she received the degree of AB.

 Career

-After a period of rest, she became a teacher in Cleveland, at first in the public schools, and afterwards in a ladies' school.
+After a period of rest, Grannis became a teacher in Cleveland, at first in the public schools, and afterwards in a ladies' school.
 She remained there until 1848 when she married Oliver Arey.
 She began her literary career in Cleveland as a contributor to the Daily Herald of that city.